Doctoral Student News

 Adrienne Johnson received the LASG (Latin American Specialty Group) best PhD student paper award for her dissertation research proposal at the 2014 AAG Annual meeting in Tampa.
 Adrienne also received a Skills Award for 2013-14 from the Clark University, Graduate Student's Council.

 Chris Knudson received a 2014 AAG travel award from the HDSC (Human Dimensions of Social Change) specialty group.
+Chris also recieved an NSF DDRI for his dissertaton reserach field work and writing, "Modeling risk, modifying behavior: The introduction of novel weather insurance in St. Lucia."

 Nick Cuba received a 2014 AAG International Geographic Information Fund Travel Grant to support conference attendance.